Algo-Vision404/agentauth/README.md

 Built against a real, current gap: OAuth/RBAC/ABAC assume a human clicking "allow" once.
 Agents delegate tasks to other agents, recursively, across tool calls — and as of a May 2026 paper, *"no deployed protocol can cryptographically prove which human principal authorized which specific agent to perform which specific action at the third or fourth hop of a delegation chain."* A 2026 scan of ~2,000 live MCP servers found all of them lacked authentication entirely.

-This maps directly to YC's Summer 2026 "Software for Agents" category: identity, permissions, and machine-native authorization for a world where the next trillion users are agents, not people.

 ## Why not just OAuth?

 OAuth scopes are static and operator-granted once.
 Agent delegation needs three things OAuth doesn't have: